alexander-zap/remote-gym/README.md

 You can now import functions and classes from the module with `import remote_gym`.

-### Support connecting the agent training process to remote environments running on a separate machine
+### Set-up for connecting the agent training process to remote environments running on a separate machine
 Authenticating the communication channel via the connection of one machine to the other requires TLS (formerly SSL) authentication.
 This is achieved by using a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate),